GenRockeR/freeradius/README.md

 ## configuration

-the json required (as shown below) uses a few approaches to get users+MAC into the proper VLAN
+the json required (as shown below) uses a few approaches to get users+MAC into the proper VLAN and to support MAC-based/bypass
 * [vlan].[name] is the user name which is used to set their password for freeradius configuration/checking
 * [vlan] is used to set attributes to allow switches to get the corresponding attributes back
 * [mac] is used to allow only certain devices to be used by certain users in certain vlans
-* this corresponds to the implementation (in python) called freepydius under the mods-config/python folder
+* this corresponds to the implementation (in python) called freepydius under the mods-config/python folder (which is already setup in the mods-available/python file)

 the following json represents a routing definition, prod.* and dev.* would be users, the 1234567890ab represents a MAC-device authenticating
 ```